sds-edu/SDS-Redis-Guide/README.md

 * **`db.run("UPDATE...")`**: This is where we save our database.
 Instead of 500 individual disk writes, SQLite performs just **one** efficient update to save the batch of votes.
 * **`redis.sRem(...)`**: Once successfully saved to SQLite, we remove the ID from the "dirty" set so we don't unnecessarily ping SQLite on the next 10-second loop.

-### 👀 Watch Your Terminal
+### Watch Your Terminal

 Hit the **Upvote button** on a few questions as fast as you can.

 Notice how fast the frontend updates.
-Now, leave the browser and look at your **terminal console**.
+Now, leave the browser and look at your terminal console.
 Every 10 seconds, you should see the background worker quietly batching your clicks and logging the sync:

 ```bash
 > `Synced total 30 votes for q_1773586009440`
 > `Synced total 25 votes for q_1773586019690`
 ```

-By doing this, you've successfully prevented "Database Locking" and built a highly scalable endpoint!
+By doing this, you've successfully prevented **Database Locking** and built a highly scalable endpoint!

 ### Cleanup